flatironinstitute/CaImAn/README.md

 # Demo notebooks :page_with_curl:
-Once you've gotten Caiman installed, what should you do?
-We recommend you pick a demo notebook that most closely matches your use case, and adapt it for your particular needs.
+Once you've gotten Caiman installed, we recommend you pick a demo notebook that most closely matches your use case and adapt it for your particular needs.

 Caiman provides demo notebooks to explain and demonstrate each of our main pipelines, from motion correction to online CNMF for real-time analysis of two-photon data.
-The notebooks demonstrating the core algorithms, CNMF and CNMFE, are probably the best place to start: they have the most details that are used in the rest of the notebooks.
+The notebooks demonstrating the core algorithms, CNMF and CNMFE, are the best place to start: they have the most details that are used in the rest of the notebooks.

 The main use cases and notebooks are in the following table: